marcsup619/gxmods_fix-any-major_minor-bugs_corrections-and-recommendations/documentation/shaders.md

 In pure GLSL you are allowed to define your own uniforms (global variables) that can be accessed by the shader program.
 Uniforms acts like a parameters passed from the user of the shader to the shader program.
 In our case there is a set of uniforms defined by the engine itself and you are allowed to use them in your shader filters.
 You are not allowed to declare any other uniforms - this will throw a runtime error (a detailed error message is sent to the browser's dev tools console) and your shader won't be run.

-> Please declare *only* those uniforms that you actually use in your shader.
+> Please don't forget to declare *only* those uniforms that you actually use in your shader.
 Some uniforms (like `iMouse`) require additional handling that costs extra CPU processing power.
+Do consider to be extra careful on these procedures.

-Current version of shaders engine bind following uniforms:
+Current version of shaders engine bind following uniforms:-

 | Uniform Name | Type | Description |
 |---|---|---|